 - Therapy Sessions: The judge may require visitation only occur in the presence of a certified mental health professional during parent-child therapy sessions.

 Child custody battles are never easy, so it’s important to have qualified legal counsel by your side.
-At Givens Givens Sparks, we fight for you like you’re a member of our own family.
+At Robert Sparks Attorneys, we fight for you like you’re a member of our own family.
 Call us today at (813) 336-3348 to set up a meeting with one of our divorce lawyers, or contact us today to request a free case consultation.